Dynamic China 16 days

-Day 1 CANADA – SHANGHAI
+Day 1: CANADA – SHANGHAI (Served on plane)

 Depart from Canada to Shanghai by international flight.

-Day 2 ARRIVAL SHANGHAI
+Day 2: ARRIVAL SHANGHAI (D)

-Welcome dinner: Revolving restaurant buffet
+Welcome Dinner: Revolving restaurant buffet

 Since 19 century (after First Opium War, 1840 AD), Shanghai has become a major financial city in the Far East, which has led to a European building boom at the Bund (the Riverside Park) of Huangpu River, with the presence of Romanesque, Gothic, Renaissance, and Baroque architectures.
 In the past 40 years, with rapid economic development, Shanghai has again become the biggest and most developed city in China, with a population of 24 million (2017), playing significant roles in finance, economy, technology, and fashion.